planningcenter/api-docs/source/includes/_people.md

 where[primary] | _boolean_ | query on a specific primary
 offset | _integer_ | get results from given offset
 per_page | _integer_ | how many records to return per page (min=1, max=100, default=25)
+order | address | prefix with a hyphen (-address) to reverse the order order | location | prefix with a hyphen (-location) to reverse the order order | primary | prefix with a hyphen (-primary) to reverse the order

 ### Get a single Email